arfc/d3ploy/README.md

 #### Differing Inputs
 DemandDrivenDeploymentInst:
-- **supply_buffer**: This is the percentage amount above demand that the user wants the supply to meet.
-If the user wants a 20% value of supply higher than demand, they should input 0.2.
+- **supply_buffer**: This is the amount above demand that the user wants the supply to meet.
+The user has an option of inputting a percentage or a float.
+The choice is determined by adding a 'p' or 'n' before the value.
+If the user wants a 20% value of supply higher than demand, they should input 'p0.2' and if the user wants a 100[whatever unit] value of supply higher than demand, they should input 'n100'.

 SupplyDrivenDeploymentInst:
-- **capacity_buffer**: This is the percentage amount above supply that the user wants the capacity to meet.
-If the user wants a 20% value of capacity higher than supply, they should input 0.2.
+- **capacity_buffer**: This is the amount above supply that the user wants the capacity to meet.
+The user has an option of inputting a percentage or a float.
+The choice is determined by adding a 'p' or 'n' before the value.
+If the user wants a 20% value of capacity higher than supply, they should input 'p0.2' and if the user wants a 100[whatever unit] value of capacity higher than supply, they should input 'n100'.

 ### Prediction Methods